 |

-Sing-a-LingThursday, April 17th,10:30am The Children's Room Sing-a-Ling gets toddlers, preschoolers, families and the greater community into our bodies and singing together.
+Sing-a-LingThursday, May 15th,10:30am The Children's Room Sing-a-Ling gets toddlers, preschoolers, families and the greater community into our bodies and singing together.
 Part story time, part sing-along and fully loaded with laughs, the select songs and rhyming stories in this show combine finger play, movement, picture books, uplifting acoustic music and an engaging, highly-interactive banter between audience and presenter.
 In this early literacy-infused program children (and their grownups) will create original rhymes and lyrics to traditional American folk songs, raise their voices to play with the alphabet’s many amusing sounds, and sing along to the words of favorite children’s books.

 |